Terms and Conditions

 - The consumer has the obligation to immediately inform the entrepreneur of any inaccuracies in provided or stated payment information.

-- If the consumer does not comply with his payment obligation(s) in time, after he has been informed by the entrepreneur of the late payment and the entrepreneur has granted the consumer a period of 14 days to still meet his payment obligations , after payment has not been made within this 14-day period, the statutory interest will be owed on the amount still owed and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
+- If the consumer does not comply with his payment obligation(s) in time, after he has been informed by the entrepreneur of the late payment and the entrepreneur has granted the consumer a period of 14 days to still meet his payment obligations , after failure to pay within this 14-day term, the statutory interest will be owed on the amount still owed and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
 These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2,500,=; 10% on the next € 2,500 and 5% on the next € 5,000 with a minimum of € 40, =.
 The entrepreneur can deviate from the stated amounts in favor of the consumer and

 Article 16 – Complaints procedure